Preventative Dental Care: Oral Cancer Screening

-Screening for oral cancer is an important part of preventative dental care.
+Preventative Dental Care: Oral Cancer Screening from Anthony DeLucia D.D.S., P.A. in Stuart, FLScreening for oral cancer is an important part of preventative dental care.
 Unfortunately, oral cancer is a disease that is not often talked about.
 Very few events support oral cancer research and awareness, even though oral cancer takes one life every day in the United States.
 Many people do not seek or receive treatment until cancer has progressed.
 As is the case with all types of cancer, early detection is key to treating it in time before it spreads to other parts of the body.
 Here we outline how oral cancer screenings work, how often you should have an oral cancer screening, who is susceptible to getting oral cancer, and preventative dental care measures against oral cancer.

 How common are oral cancer screenings?